kghose/technic-models/helicopter-controls/Readme.md

 stick would result in a front back motion of the swashplate, with no phase shift offered by the rigging.

-This stumped me for several days until, as I typed up a question on aviation.stackexchange, staring at the Bell 206 manual, I suddenly got it.

-The phase shift is done by the pitch links.
+This stumped me for several days until, as I was in the middle of typing up a question on aviation.stackexchange, staring at the Bell 206 manual, I suddenly got it: The phase shift is done by the pitch links.

 ![](bell206-pitch-link-phase.png)